Gunman opens fire in Texas high school, killing up to 10

 In late March, the teens spearheaded one of the largest student protest marches since Vietnam in Washington and inspired hundreds of other marches from California to Japan.

+The calls for tighter gun controls that have swelled since the February mass shooting at a Florida high school have barely registered in gun-loving Texas — at least to this point.

+Texas has some of the most permissive gun laws in the U.S. and just hosted the NRA's annual conference earlier this month.
+In the run-up to March primaries, gun control was not a main issue with candidates of either party.
+Republicans did not soften their views on guns, and Democrats campaigned on a range of issues instead of zeroing in on gun violence.

-Associated Press writers David Warren, Jamie Stengle, Nomaan Merchant and Diana Heidgerd in Dallas, and Will Weissert and Paul Weber in Austin, Texas, contributed to this report.
+Associated Press writers Eric Tucker in Washington, D.C.; David Warren, Jamie Stengle, and Diana Heidgerd in Dallas; Nomaan Merchant in Galveston; and Will Weissert and Paul Weber in Austin, Texas, contributed to this report.